TomOndiba/Angular-Facebook-Gallery/README.md

 Running 'nodemon server.js' will host the app on localhost:3000 Running 'gulp' will also host the app on localhost:3000

+(If the above two fail) :
-Access deployed app on heroku.
+Deployed app on heroku.
 http://gentle-harbor-9841.herokuapp.com

+I have tested this app through my facebook account and I'm able to retrieve all albums and their images.

 Side Notes
 =========

 I sincerely hope that I completed all the requirements as I put my complete effort in building this project.
-I hope I get an opportunity to work with the team at Eversnap this summer
+I hope I get an opportunity to work with the team at Eversnap this summer.

 PS: The app uses Eversnap's logo which is used only for demonstration purposes.